maxneo4/SelfLearning/index.md

 3. Try the examples and experiment with the code
 4. Practice by creating your own web pages

-**Note:** Some lessons include Mermaid diagrams for visualizing concepts.
-These diagrams are supported by GitHub Pages and will render as interactive graphics.

 ## Video Resources

 - [HTML Tags Tutorial](https://www.youtube.com/watch?v=WYN5UMQASDY)